sysofwan/styleguide/General.md

 This is a general guide that applies to most (if not all) programming languages.

 1. Care about your code style.
 This is the real world, and not a class project.
 You/other people will read your code, debug it, modify it.
 The code may still be in use for the next 10+ years.
 Help yourself/other programmers understand what you are doing.
-How many prograns are abandoned/rewritten because no one can understand/debug/modify old code.
+How many programs are abandoned/rewritten because no one can understand/debug/modify old code.

 2. If the problem you are facing seems common (i.e. validating email address, string manipulation, searching arrays, etc.) there is a library for it.
 Find it, do not reivent the wheel.